 The catch is that you only get the free night certificate after you spend $15,000 in a calendar year.
 If you use the card frequently, though, this shouldn’t be too difficult.

 Additionally, Gold status gets you a food and beverage credit for up to two guests each night.
 This is typically $10-$15 at mid-level hotels that do not already include a free breakfast.
-For a couple, this means that you can get your money’s worth out of the annual fee with 4-5 nights in a Hilton Garden Inn or DoubleTree each year.
+For a couple, this means you can get your money’s worth out of the annual fee with 4-5 nights in a Hilton Garden Inn or DoubleTree each year.

 Note: Previously, Gold status included free breakfast.
 Currently, the food and beverage credit can be used towards breakfast or any other food/drink item, including room service, grab-and-go snacks or the restaurant/bar.
-We are unsure if Hilton plans on continuing with the credit (which is not really popular with frequent travelers) or returning to free breakfast for Gold and Diamond guests.

-Combine the Hilton free night certificate with the food and beverage credit and you can certainly get more value than the $95 annual fee from the card.
+Combine the Hilton free night certificate with the food and beverage credit and you can certainly get more value than the $150 annual fee from the card.

-And, there are a few other benefits to this card, including 10 airport lounge visits through the complimentary Priority Pass Select membership.
-Of course, with the card you earn Hilton Honors points at a higher rate at hotels and in many other categories.
+Of course, with the card you also earn Hilton Honors points at a higher rate at hotels and in several other categories.
 These points can also be redeemed for free nights.

 Finally, if you spend $40,000 on the Surpass card in a calendar year, you will get upgraded to Diamond status.
 This is a huge benefit in terms of earning even more points and having a better chance of getting an upgraded hotel room.